-Along with my architecture, singing is one of the deepest and greatest communication channels for me to connect with my inner-self, soul, feelings and to express myself to the outer world "as a social introvert".
-I believe that this is a holistic experience as well: While singing, I feel a strong dialog with my emotions, feelings, mind and body, and more importantly, my wholeness through my voice as a human being!
+Along with my architecture, singing is one of the deepest and greatest communication channels for me to connect with my inner-self and to express myself to the outer world "as a social introvert".
+While singing, I feel my wholeness through my voice as a human being!

 I can sing two octaves from E3 to G5, my vocal range is mezzo-soprano, and my favorite music genres to sing is usually alternative and folk-rock.
 My current intention is to improve my vocal expressiveness and techniques in order to be able to use my voice in a much more creative and effective way; and to find and explore its artistic potential.
 I am open to establish productive and creative dialogs with other singers and musicians to learn and exchange recent information on voice exercises and techniques; and collaborative projects in music and singing to improve and make progress together.

 My favorite instrument is bass guitar as a music lover, and my musician of all time is Stanley Clarke, Grammy-winning bassist, producer and composer in jazz.
 My music band of all time is King Crimson (progressive rock/progressive metal).